Policy Statement - updated July 2018

 - with the participation of a service provider when the service provider did work with, currently works with, or will work with (after transfer of case management), the child or young person, their parents, family/kin.

-- transferring case management to a FACS (internal) service or funded service provider
+- transferring case management to a DCJ (internal) service or funded service provider

 - closely monitoring performance to achieve outcomes for children, young people, their parents and families/kin.

-Case management by FACS or a funded service provider:
+Case management by DCJ or a funded service provider:

 - includes case planning, implementation, monitoring and review and